 Why do I personally believe?
 I took a step of faith as a teenager, and that faith has grown as I’ve seen many answers to prayer and even come to know God’s presence.
 My commitment began just months before R.E.M.’s song release, in the summer of 1986.
 And who is my God?
 The God of the Bible, seen in Jesus.
 I don’t do anything without considered thought, and I looked into the claims that Jesus made about himself and the historical evidence that was not written by believers.
 Because, like the apostle Paul, I think that if we are wrong about him then we of all people are most to be pitied.

 Some people would say, ‘If your God is real, why has he allowed this?’
-Perhaps we could consider why he’s held off this long.
-Could it be like a guiding parental hand, put out to prevent the small child from falling from their trike?
+I certainly don’t think he’s responsible, but I suspect he’s permitted it for a time, and he must have his reasons.
+I know that in Jesus we find a true picture of his mercy and compassion.
+Could we see something of his guiding parental hand in this virus?
+Like when we put out a hand to prevent a small child from falling off their trike?
 Could we say that when our time’s up, it’s up?
 If there is life beyond, as I believe, this life builds us towards it.
 As a Christian, I have trusted him with my life, and that is incredibly freeing.
 I believe that a transaction has happened with him – I’ve recognized that I do bad things, that I’m far from perfect, and that I’m designed to communicate with him, to receive his help, to engage with him – what many Christians call ‘being in a relationship with him’, which may sound cliched to you, but it’s hard to find words that come close to explaining this in any other way.
 I’ve entrusted my life to him, because he’s given up everything for me, and I’m going to walk with him, even when I question what he’s doing, or think I have a better idea of how he should be running things.
 In reality I think I probably don’t – I don’t get to say what happens to me, whether on a small scale or large, or what happens to my nation, or even the world, but I do get to choose how I will live out each day.
 Whether in kindness or anger, in looking for the good or in frustrated rebellion.
 I know that I can expect to be given the answers one day, and his purposes are bigger than mine, his ways ‘far beyond anything’ that I can comprehend (Isaiah 58 v.8).
 For now I need to take one day at a time – pray for my loved ones, pray for those who are ill right now, pray for him to be intervening in the lives of individuals, and playing my part in looking out for people and staying in touch, even if most of this will be done virtually.

 Jesus felt pain – this is very hard to dispute.
 He grieved when Lazarus had died and was deeply shaken as the reality of what we face as humans hit him.
 But he didn’t stop there – he brought Lazarus back from the dead, which set things moving for his own arrest, mock trial and crucifixion.
 Thankfully it didn’t end there – so the Bible tells us, and so my experience of him assures me.
 There is so much evidence about who the historical Jesus is, that if you are even remotely intrigued, some investigation into this would be beneficial, especially if our country goes into any sort of lockdown.